front-end-intermediate/session-11/readme.md

 * make it as predictable as possible
 * uses "pure functions"

-UI is just a representation of state.

-## Store
+## Building the Store

 The store should have four parts:

 1. The state
-2. Get the state.
+2. A way to get the state.
-3. Listen to changes on the state.
+3. A way to listen to changes on the state.
-4. Update the state
+4. A way to update the state

 Create in `test-one/js/scripts.js`: